luifavr/spotify-ETL/README.md

 ## For setup

-### In order to use this API yo have to geneteate an authentication token in the following URL, spotify account needed.
+### In order to use this API you have to generate an authentication token in the following URL, spotify account needed.
 ### https://developer.spotify.com/console/get-recently-played/

 ## Initialize Python virtual enviroment